 Bad managers can also have a negative impact on employee morale by creating a hostile or toxic work environment.
 If your manager is constantly yelling, berating, or belittling you, it’s going to be hard to feel good about yourself or your work.
 This type of environment can also lead to anxiety, depression, and other mental health issues.

 If you’re an employee who is stuck with a bad manager, there are some things you can do to try to improve the situation.
 First, try to have a conversation with your manager about his or her behavior.
-It’s possible that your manager is unaware of how his or her actions are affecting you and your work.
+Your manager may be unaware of how his or her actions are affecting you and your work.

 If your manager is unwilling to change his or her behavior, you may need to consider finding a new job.
 This can be difficult, but it may be necessary if you want to preserve your mental health and well-being.
 Bad managers can have a serious impact on employees.
 If you’re stuck with a bad manager, try to talk to him or her about the problem.
 If that doesn’t work, you may need to look for a new job.